 Radon exposure is the nation’s second-leading cause of lung cancer and the leading cause in people who have never smoked.
 The Environmental Protection Agency estimates that exposure to radon in the home is responsible for over 500 deaths annually in the state of Colorado.
 SJBPH and CSU Extension encourage local residents to take action by learning how to use a free radon test kit and how to understand your results so you can keep your family safe.

-Test kits are available for free from SJBPH and CSU Extension with a short appointment (about 15 minutes) to understand how to properly place, deploy, take down, and mail the test kit.
+Test kits are available for free from SJBPH at our workshops.
+By attending a 30-45 minute workshop, you can understand how to properly place, deploy, take down, and mail the test kit.

 The winter is the ideal time to test for radon, because it’s hard for radon to rise through layers of snow or frozen ground, which means it may find an easier path through cracks in your foundation or through your crawlspace or well water.
-That being said, tests can be performed all year long.
+SJBPH recommends that all first-time radon testing be done in the winter months.
+SJBPH hopes to post a workshop schedule for the year in mid-November, subject to funding availability

-Reminders: open and place your kit on Thursday night or Friday morning so that the test is complete by Monday morning.
+Reminders: time your three-to-seven-day short-term radon test such that the test is complete by Monday morning.
 Then take your kit to the post office, after removing the hanging hook.
 Make sure the kit is at your post office prior to mail going out on Monday.
 If you miss this deadline, the kit may not arrive at the laboratory before it expires on Thursday.
 Write down your test kit serial number before you mail it so you can look up the results.

 Interpreting your results:

-Your results will be available from this link within a few days of testing.
+Your short-term radon test results will be available from this link within a few days of testing.
 Radon is measured in picocuries per liter (pCi/L).
 The EPA has set a standard of 4 pCi/L in homes, but this standard is not a requirement your home must meet.
 Instead, it reflects a level that you can expect to achieve with proper mitigation.
 If your result is less than 4, file your results away and re-test in four to five years.
-If your result is between 4 and 10, SJBPH and CSU Extension recommend following up with a long-term radon test taking three to twelve months.
-Contact SJBPH directly at 970-335-2030 to obtain a long-term test kit.
-If your result is above 10 pCi/L, we recommend verifying this result with an additional short-term test before proceeding.
+If your result is between 4 and 8, SJBPH and CSU Extension recommend following up with a long-term radon test taking three to twelve months.
+Contact SJBPH directly at 970.335.2060 (La Plata or San Juan Counties) or 970.264.2409, ext 3008 (Archuleta County) to obtain a long-term test kit.
+If your result is above 8 pCi/L, we recommend verifying this result with an additional short-term test before proceeding.

 We recommend using a mitigation contractor certified by either the National Radon Proficiency Program or the National Radon Safety Board, although you are not required to do so.
 Radon mitigation systems tend to be much cheaper than other major home repairs or appliance replacements and can literally save your life.